huaminghuangtw/Evergreen-Notes/Permanent-Notes/Delayed Gratification.md

 * That suck might be 100 bland meals.
 * That suck might be 100 hours of focused work.

 Remember: Nothing worth having in life should be easy.
 The things that matter in life are supposed/meant to be hard/difficult to build.
 If it were easy, everyone would do it.
-That's part of the journey toward growth and part of struggle/craft pushing through the discomfort.
+That’s part of the journey toward growth and part of struggle/craft pushing through the discomfort.
 The best things in life require that upfront pain.
 Embrace the suck.

 ---